 Relatively short production time reduced the costs too.
 Ordering just one item from a 3D printing service could cost from 200$ to 2000$ (depending on the service and the material chosen).
 Paula managed to spend less than 200$ on the entire model!
 Even when we add the man-hours invested during three days of work, the overall costs make it a valid alternative to traditional model-making and 3D printing services.
 This way owning just one multitool 3D printer gives every professional a serious competitive advantage.

-Multitool 3D printers for professionals
+Multitool 3D Printers for Professionals

-Manufacturing of every multi-material architectural model is now quicker and more cost-effective when using a multitool machine like ZMorph 2.0 SX.
+Manufacturing of every multi-material architectural model is now quicker and more cost-effective when using a multitool machine like ZMorph VX.
 With a wide range of compatible materials and digital fabrication methods, you can go beyond single-material 3D printing and achieve results previously exclusive to hand-made models at a fraction of time and money.

 Such high-quality architectural models will surely help in building your professional image, trigger a discussion with fellow architects, engage your clients, and ultimately enable you to transform your bold visions into reality.